The Real Difference

 That opposition can be isolated into the following groupings.
 The FDNY Management, the Firefighters Union, Hospital Management, the Nursing Unions, the ownership of all private ambulance companies, the political establishment of the City and State, the current Mayor DeBlasio and very importantly our own unions which perpetuate the status quo through a “management of expectations”.
-With the exceptions of FDNYs 2507/3621, 1199/SEIU and the IAEP/SEIU none of the other unions are actually dedicated to or specialized for EMS workers.
-And what happens is we are divided amid nine separate unions each negotiating for limited possibilities.
+With the exceptions of FDNYs 2507/3621 and the IAEP/SEIU none of the other unions are actually dedicated to or specialized for EMS workers.
+In the end we are divided amid nine separate unions each negotiating for limited possibilities.

 Of course the nurses, firefighters, cops and sanitation workers are completely essential.
 Vital and important.
-If not for all those heroes, and I don’t say that tongue in cheek, the city would probably come undone.
-Of course each of their unions and PR machines would like to sweep away the memory of when each went on strike, repeatedly over the years.
+If not for all those heroes, and we don’t say that tongue in cheek, the city would probably come undone.
+Of course each of their unions and PR machines would like to sweep away the memory of the times each went on strike, repeatedly over the years.
 The Nurses of NYP, Montefiore and Mt.
 Sinai NYSNA nurses with start pay around $97,000 voted to go on strike just last year.
 Time and time again our heroes paralyzed the city and threatened the lives of New Yorkers for exactly the kind of normative middle class wages and benefits we in EMS are asking for today.
-Of course EMS will not ever be going on Strike for so many different reasons.
+Of course EMS would never go on Strike for so many different reasons.
 Most importantly because people might actually die.
 But make no mistake every other group of heroes has put their economic well being before their service to the city at some point or another, repeatedly.

 “Without the Department of Sanitation a plague would overtake this city.
 Or at the very least trash would pile up high, the city would stink and rats would have field day.”

 The real difference between Cops, Firefighters and EMS is not only $50,000 in wage disparity, but in what we all actually do on the job.
 As well as the physical and mental toll it takes to constantly be around death, dying, sickness and trauma.
-What our job actually results in, not theoretically results or results in by default, is a daily struggle to keep people from dying.
+What our job actually results in, not theoretically, is a daily struggle to keep people from dying.
 A daily struggle to promote health and wellness.
 The police protect a system of law and order.
 The firefighters protect property.
 EMS protects human life and well being.

 The job of the Police department is “to be a deterrent to crime and enforce the laws”.
 Statistically speaking they do not get in that many fire fights and they also do not save that many lives directly, except in a noble indirect way by keeping human tribalism and criminal instincts at bay.
 In 1971 the NYPD staged a Work Stoppage occuring for five days between January 14 and January 19, 1971, when around 20,000 New York City police officers refused to report for regular duty.
 While officers maintained that they would continue to respond to serious crimes and emergencies, they refused to carry out routine patrolling duties, leading in some cases, to as little as 200 officers being on the street in the city.

 In 2014 the NYPD held a work “slowdown” for about seven weeks as political conflict between protesters, Mayor Bill de Blasio and the city’s police unions intensified.
-Legally, police officers can’t strike, but for 7 weeks in 2014-2015 the NYPD engaged in a near total work stoppage, arresting no one except in violent crimes.
+Legally, police officers can’t strike, but for 7 weeks the NYPD arrested no one except in violent crimes.
 For the week of 22 December, citywide traffic tickets dropped 94% from the same period in 2013.
 Court summons for low-level offences, like public intoxication, also dropped 94%.
 Parking tickets were down 92%.
 Overall arrests were down 66%, as well.
 Nobody noticed.

 Though their publicists and the writers of their many TV serials would like the general public to think they do save many lives, “get the bad guys off the streets” and risk their life every single day, they really don’t.
 Mostly they write reports, hand out quality of life crime related fines and make quota quality of life crime collars.
 To justify what amounts to a highly respectable middle class wage a Salary after 5 ½ years of $85,292 which include holiday pay, longevity pay, uniform allowance, night differential and overtime, police officers may potentially earn over $100,000 per year.